-The sclerotia can germinate and produce mycelia that infect plant roots directly but they usually form fruiting bodies (brown fungus shown in the next photo below) following a period of conditioning in the soil.
+The fungus survives in soil as sclerotia; dark, compact structures that can remain dormant in soil for years but which normally germinate in the spring of the year after production.
+They can germinate to produce mycelium that can infect plant roots directly but usually they form fruiting bodies following a period of conditioning in the soil.
 For UK populations this normally comprises several weeks of moist cool conditions, followed by a few weeks of moist warm conditions.
-Conditioning often causes the fruiting bodies to coincide with flowering of oilseed rape.
+This conditioning often causes the fruiting bodies to coincide with flowering of oilseed rape.
 The fruiting bodies release wind-dispersed spores and they are encouraged by regular rain events interspersed by dry periods.
 Prolonged dry weather in spring prevents fruiting body production, unless the soil remains moist.
 However, dry weather may synchronise a large spore release event about 3-5 days after the drought is broken.

 Two to several weeks after infection, stems die and turn white around the infection point.
 New sclerotia are formed on and inside stems and are scattered into the soil at harvest.

 Yield loss depends on how early the stem infection occurs and whether primarily on the main stem or side branches.
 Typically, yield losses are around 3% for every 10% of plants affected.